dantleech/blog/source/_posts/2020-12-24-maestro-two.md

 programming.

-In the end I spent so much time _staring_ at JSON and trying to figure out what was wrong with the model that I reluctantly gave up - it just wasn't worth the time.
+In the end I spent so much time _staring_ at JSON and trying to figure out what was wrong with the model that I reluctantly gave up - it wasn't worth the time.

 PHP 8.0 and Travis
 ------------------

-As previously mentioned Travis has just become awful since it got taken over by new management, so I reluctantly decided to migrate to Github Actions.
+As previously mentioned Travis has just become awful since it got taken over by new management, so I decided to migrate to Github Actions.

 My decision was helped when [Oskar Stark](https://twitter.com/oskarstark) made a pull request on [PHPBench](https://github.com/phpbench/phpbench) and by doing so illustrated the process of adding Github Actions (would _I_ read documentation?).

-But doing this on scale was unimaginable, so I thought back to Maestro and then I thought about the newly released PHP 8.0 and I decided to write _the entire thing from **SCRATCH**_.
+But doing this on scale was challenging, so I thought back to Maestro and then I thought about the newly released PHP 8.0 and I decided to write _the entire thing from **SCRATCH**_.